 There is a place for everyone in the Greek system.
 There is no model Greek; UL Lafayette is home to a uniquely diverse Greek society.
-Learn more about being Greek at the National Sorority Life Web Site.
+Learn more about being Greek at the National Sorority Life web site.
 Parents can learn more about sorority life on the National Panhellenic Conference web page.

 Do I need to register for Formal Recruitment, and how much does it cost?

-Yes, this is done to make it easier on you and the Office of Student Engagement and Leadership.
-Just fill out the application before August 28th, 2019.
-It is $90.00 to sign up for recruitment.
+Yes, this is done to make it easier on you and the Office of Student Engagement and Leadership. updated application information will be vailable soon..

 What happens during Recruitment Week?

 Panhellenic Formal Recruitment takes place each fall semester.
-There is an orientation and rounds to allow you an opportunity to meet members of each sorority and make an informed decision about joining.
+Orientation and Rounds allow you opportunities to meet members of each sorority and make an informed decision about joining.